 - The operating fund balance or net cash resources of the SNP account must not exceed three month's average expenditures at any time.
-If an excessive balance occurs, the CE must immediately take steps to reduce the balance or have an acceptable plan for using surplus revenues.
+If an excessive balance occurs, the CE must immediately take steps to reduce the balance and have an acceptable plan for using surplus revenues.
 CEs with an excess fund balance must submit a Plan for Reducing Excessive Operating Food Service Fund Balance to TDA. - CEs are required to use USDA's PLE Tool annually to determine if a paid lunch price increase is required.
-Any NSLP CE with a positive or zero balance in its nonprofit school foodservice account as of December 31, 2020, is exempt from PLE pricing requirements for SY 2021-22.
-This does not apply to CEs operating CEP or P2. - Annually CEs are required to use USDA's Non-Program Food Revenue Tool, TDA's Program/Non Program Cost and Revenue Proportion Calculation Worksheet, or a locally developed method that is consistent with regulations to calculate its non-program food costs and non-program food revenue.
-If the non-program revenue percentage is less than the non-program food cost percentage, the CE must take action to eliminate the disproportion. - Adult meal prices must, at a minimum, be greater than the amount of total reimbursement received for a free meal plus any other supplemental payments received by the CE plus per-meal value of USDA Foods (Commodities) used for meal service.
-Note: CEs operating NSLP, CEP or P2 in SY 2021-22 must use calculation Method 2 for adult meal prices.
-Note: CEs operating SSO in SY 2021-22 may continue to use Method 1, using the paid charge rate they last had in place when operating NSLP. - CEs must develop and implement a CE-level meal charge policy.
+Any NSLP CE with a positive or zero balance in its nonprofit school foodservice account as of December 31, 2021, is exempt from PLE pricing requirements for SY 2022-23.
+This does not apply to CEs operating CEP or P2.
+NOTE: CEs with a negative food service account balance as of December 31, 2021 may submit a waiver request if they do not intend to raise paid lunch prices in SY 2022-2023. - Annually CEs are required to use USDA's Non-Program Food Revenue Tool, TDA's Program/Non Program Cost and Revenue Proportion Calculation Worksheet, or a locally developed method that is consistent with regulations to calculate its non-program food costs and non-program food revenue.
+If the nonprogram revenue percentage is less than the non-program food cost percentage, the CE must take action to eliminate the disproportion. - Adult meal prices must, at a minimum, be greater than the amount of total reimbursement received for a free meal plus any other supplemental payments received by the CE plus per-meal value of USDA Foods (Commodities) used for meal service.
+ARS will review both the current year and previous year calculations. - CEs must develop and implement a CE-level meal charge policy.
 The meal charge policy must be communicated in writing to all households at the start of each school year and to households transferring to the school during the school year.
-Although posting the policy online or e-mailing the policy to families is helpful, this method does not ensure the information reaches all households, particularly those households without access to a computer or the Internet.
-Note: Note: The charge policy requirement does not apply to CEs operating SSO, CEP or P2 for SY 2021-22. - Outstanding bad debt, resulting from nonpayment of school meals or milk that is determined to be uncollectable, is an unallowable cost to the nonprofit school foodservice account and cannot be absorbed by the SNP department at the end of the school year.
+Although posting the policy online or e-mailing the policy to families is helpful, this method does not ensure the information reaches all households, particularly those households without access to a computer or the Internet. - Outstanding bad debt, resulting from nonpayment of school meals or milk that is determined to be uncollectable, is an unallowable cost to the nonprofit school foodservice account and cannot be absorbed by the SNP department at the end of the school year.
 It must be paid for with other non-federal sources.